-QTc evaluation was conducted following cannabis administration over 1 and 7 consecutive days by smoking/inhalation using a titanium pipe in an escalation fashion to healthy male and female subjects.
+QTc evaluation was conducted following cannabis administration over 1 and 7 consecutive days in an escalation fashion to healthy male and female subjects.

 Three different multiple-dose groups (1x, 2x, and 3x daily dosing) were evaluated.
 Altasciences worked with ERT as our central ECG laboratory to help extract and analyze the ECGs.